Tomorrow’s choices: cookie solutions for compliance with GDPR and CCPA

-The legal reality, however, demands that a website must secure the clear and unambiguous cookie consent from its users before using any cookies and other tracking technologies (apart from cookies strictly necessary for a website’s functioning), so stated by the current EU data protection law of the GDPR and the upcoming ePrivacy Regulation.
+EU’s GDPR demands that a website secure the clear and unambiguous prior consent from its users before using any cookies and other tracking technologies (apart from cookies strictly necessary for a website’s functioning).

 In other words: if you have a website, you probably don’t have much time to analyze your website’s cookies yourself, let alone manage each and every one so that users can be given proper insight and make an informed choice of consent.